 By Kevin Moore

-In the run-up to the SLAS2017 conference in Washington, DC in February 4-8, we spoke to Dr. Bernhard Ellinger, Principal Scientist at the Fraunhofer Institute for Molecular Biology and Applied Ecology.
+With today's demands of throughput and flexibility, how can you perform screening better?
+We spoke to Dr. Bernhard Ellinger, Principal Scientist at the Fraunhofer Institute for Molecular Biology and Applied Ecology.
 Dr. Ellinger is one of the first testers of the Fluent®* 780 liquid handling automation platform from Tecan.
 He put the system through its paces in a diverse range of applications for over 3 years.
 Here’s what he learnt.